Feeling shy? Or is it more than that?

 Sometimes social anxiety is directly linked to a specific event earlier in your life, like being bullied, or being reprimanded by a teacher in front of the whole class.
 When that is the case, images of how you think you looked then, or of the event itself, may pop up and can be targets of therapy.

 The goal of therapy is to help you feel resourced, skilled and comfortable with experimenting in social situations, which you chose or need to attend.

 Our team of skilled therapists can help you get there.

 - Clark, D.: Update on Social Anxiety Disorder (lecture), Audio Digest Psychology, Vol. 8, issue 6, March 21, 2019.

 About the Author:

 Kirstine Postma is a UK trained Clinical Psychologist with over 20 years of professional experience.
 She provides psychological assessment and interventions for a wide variety of difficulties, including post-traumatic stress, anxiety and mood disorders, and certain personality disorders.
-She offers Cognitive-Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) and EMDR, as well as several other evidence-based therapies.
+She offers Cognitive-Behavioural Therapy (CBT) and EMDR, as well as several other evidence-based therapies.